Meet the Northampton Bike Park team

 Free to use and suitable for both beginners and experienced mountain bikers, it’s not surprising that the new Northampton Bike Park is proving so popular.

-Our day-to-day operations are run by local charity Northamptonshire Sport and two new Bike Park Officers have joined the team to work at the Park.
-The role of the officers is to support visitors, ensuring everybody has a safe and enjoyable visit.
+Our day-to-day operations are run by local charity Northamptonshire Sport and our Bike Park Officer have joined the team to work at the Park.
+The role of the officer is to support visitors, ensuring everybody has a safe and enjoyable visit.

-Both officers are experienced riders with a passion for all things mountain biking (MTB).
-If you’re visiting and need some help or have a question, look out for Paul and Peter, they wear high-vis vests (and big smiles).
-The officers will also be helping to maintain the trails and do safety checks.
+Our Officer is an experienced rider with a passion for all things mountain biking (MTB).
+If you’re visiting and need some help or have a question, look out for Paul, the wears a high-vis vest (and big smile).
+Paul will also be helping to maintain the trails and do safety checks.

-Let’s get started and meet Paul and Peter, the new Northampton Bike Park officers.
+Let’s get started and meet Paul our Bike Park officer.

 When did you start mountain biking and how did you get started?